-You can install and upgrade the GigaVUE® Fabric Manager (GigaVUE-FM) on cloud or on-premises.
+You can install and upgrade the GigaVUE[®] Fabric Manager (GigaVUE-FM) on cloud or on-premises.

-- Cloud-To install and upgrade GigaVUE-FM inside your Azure environment, you can simply launch the GigaVUE-FM instance in your VNet.
-For installing the GigaVUE-FM instance, refer to Configure Components in Azure on page 12. - On-premises-To install and upgrade GigaVUE-FM in your enterprise data center, refer to GigaVUE-FM Installation and Upgrade Guide available in the Customer Portal.
+• Cloud-To install GigaVUE-FM inside your Azure environment, you can simply launch the GigaVUE-FM instance in your VNet.
+For installing the GigaVUE-FM instance, refer to Configure Components in Azure on page 12.